 Unlike, green, black, and oolong, herbal tea does not have caffeine in it, which to some people is not welcomed.
 Caffeine can affect people in many ways, they may be on medication, may suffer from anxiety, are “non caffeine-free believers”, or do not want to consume caffeine as it causes insomnia.
 Herbal tea has been considered to be a “wellness tea” for centuries.

 Herbal Tea has so many healing effects

 A great deal amount of herbal tea contains a natural sleep aid.
-It is also believed to have antibacterial, anti-inflammatory and liver-protecting effects.
+It is also believed to have antibacterial, anti-inflammatory, and liver-protecting effects.
 Herbal tea that has ginger in can also prevent nausea which with children, can be very valuable.
 Peppermint herbal drink is like a doctor in a cup!
-Peppermint helps support good digestive tract health, it also has antioxidant, anti inflammatory, antibacterial and antiviral properties.
-It also relies congestion.
+Peppermint helps support good digestive tract health, it also has antioxidant, anti-inflammatory, antibacterial, and antiviral properties.
+It also relies on congestion.
 You want your child to recover as soon as possible and a cup of warm peppermint has great healing properties.

 South African’s LOVE their Rooibos!